Eamonn O'Keefe: Club career

-O'Keefe was born and raised in Blackley, in the city of Manchester.
-He went to school with Mike Pickering, who later found fame as a musician.
-As a youth he was a ball boy at Old Trafford, and was on course to join the Manchester United youth team when he broke his leg in a collision with David Allison, son of Malcolm Allison, in a regional schoolboy game.
-Upon his recovery he joined Stalybridge Celtic of the Cheshire County League, and playing as a right-back he won the club's Player of the Year award.
+With his role as a ball boy, O'Keefe was on course to join the Manchester United youth team when he broke his leg in a collision with David Allison, son of Malcolm Allison, in a regional schoolboy game.
+Upon his recovery, he joined Stalybridge Celtic, of the Cheshire County League, who were managed by George Smith.
+He played as a right-back, before being moved into midfield, and he won the club's Player of the Year award.
 This won him a chance in the Football League, and he turned down Crystal Palace to instead sign with Third Division club Plymouth Argyle in February 1974.
 He was told by manager Tony Waiters that he would never be anything more than a fringe player in the professional game, who then allowed him to leave Home Park on a free transfer.
 He returned to Manchester and signed with Hyde United for the 1975–76 season.
-He scored on his Cheshire County League debut for the club, in a 5–3 defeat at Nantwich Town.
+He scored on his Cheshire County League debut for the club in a 5–3 defeat at Nantwich Town.
 He scored four goals in a 6–3 victory over Rhyl at Ewen Fields.
-In total he scored 19 goals in 36 appearances for the club.
+In total, he scored 19 goals in 36 appearances for the club.